jeremy302/AirBnB_clone/README.md

 ## How to Use

-1. After cloning the repository locate the "console.py" file and run it
+1. After cloning the repository locate the "console.py" file (at the root of the repo) and run it
 ```
 AirBnB_clone$ ./console.py
 ```